jenkinsci/warnings-ng-plugin/doc/Documentation.md

 - **outstanding**: all issues, that are part of the current and reference report

 In order to compute this classification, the plugin requires a reference build (baseline).
-New, fixed, and outstanding issues are then computed by comparing the issues in the current build and the baseline.
+New, fixed, and outstanding issues are then computed by comparing the issues in the current build and in the baseline.
 There are three options that control the selection of the reference build.

 ![reference build configuration](images/reference.png)